runabrandes/pp5-elegant-essentials/TESTING.md

 1. Click 'FAQs' in Navbar

 Expected:
-- All users are able to view the shop's FAQ's page
+- All users are able to view the shop's FAQs page

 Actual:
 - As expected